dilukose/azure-content/articles/traffic-manager/traffic-manager-routing-methods.md

 Azure Traffic Manager supports a number of algorithms to determine how end users are routed to the various service endpoints.
 These are called traffic-routing methods.
 The traffic-routing method is applied to each DNS query received, to determine which endpoint should be returned in the DNS response.

-There are three traffic routing methods available in Traffic Manager:
+There are four traffic routing methods available in Traffic Manager:

 - **Priority:** Select ‘Priority’ when you want to use a primary service endpoint for all traffic, and provide backups in case the primary or the backup endpoints are unavailable.
 For more information, see [Priority traffic-routing method](#priority-traffic-routing-method).